Photo Credit: Babak Fakhamzadeh via Compfight

 U.N.
 Creates Nelson Mandela Day is a new lesson from Breaking News English.

-I’m sure most people are aware of the new movie “Invictus,” starring Morgan Freeman and Matt Damon, that portrays Nelson Mandela’s effort to help unite his country through a rugby team’s effort to win the world championship.
+I’m sure most people are aware of the movie “Invictus,” starring Morgan Freeman and Matt Damon, that portrays Nelson Mandela’s effort to help unite his country through a rugby team’s effort to win the world championship.
 There’s an excellent clip from the movie that highlights Mandela’s recognition of the importance of unity and reconciliation (portrayed by Morgan Freeman).
 It’s on the Wall Street Journal’s website, and is less than two minutes.

-Mandela’s leadership lessons is a great piece from CNN.
+Mandela’s leadership lessons is from TIME.

 Bikers on a drive to do good for Mandela’s birthday is from CNN.